JRowleyLab/UNMC_ATACseq_Tutorial/README.md

 Our tutorials are broken down into 'workflows'.
 Each notebook file covers a specific workflow, which contains written and visual commentary, as well as the actual step-by-step code for running that workflow analysis.

 These notebooks were designed to be run using a virtual machine on a cloud computing provider.
 For more information on how to do this; navigate to the <a href="#getting-started">'Getting Started'</a> section.
-You can easily navigate to each of the workflows below by clicking the appropriate link.
+Feel free to explore and run the workflows in any order you like.

 ![RNA-Seq workflow](images/RNA-Seq_Notebook_Homepage.png)